shway250/Express-About-Me/README.md

 8. write your EJS files in your Views Folder.

 I want you to make an object on the backend that includes:
-1. a descript about you
+1. a description about you
 2. an array of your favorite foods (or drinks or whatever).
 3. a link to a image
 4. any other stuff about yourself that you want to share.